transcovo/chpr-logger/README.md

 });
 ```

-Moreover, you can also add customize the way it replaces data :
+Moreover, you can add customize the way it replaces data :
 ```
 const sensitiveDataPattern = [
   {